ValeryAndreevichPushkarev/PassiveReactiveXORElement/README.md

 TODO:
-Try to represent positional encoding with C=A&!B functions.
+Try to represent positional encoding with C=A&!B functions and OR operation implemented with merge transistors current (n transistors in parallel that drived by capacitor scheme).
 Read about Quantum Well.
 Define initial states.